What Can I Do When the System Seems Unable to Protect My Child?

 There are things you can do if you feel your case has been mishandled:

 - It is infuriating to feel misunderstood when you are attempting to protect a child.
 Feeling powerless to do so can make you feel like giving up.
 Don’t give up hope.
 When you feel your case has been mishandled there are many resources and steps you can take to make your concerns known.

 - If you have made every effort to resolve your concerns with the staff in your local agency, you may want to ask if the agency has an appeal procedure or an “ombudsman”.
 Many agencies have ombudsmen to help clients resolve complaints.
 The names of these offices vary and may include “Ombuds Specialist,” or the Child Welfare Complaints Office.
 Ask your agency how to contact them directly.

 - If your child protection agency doesn’t have appeal procedures, you may decide to contact your State Liaison Officer (SLO) for child abuse and neglect.
 Each state has a designated State Liaison Officer (SLO) for child abuse and neglect.
-The SLO is responsible for ensuring that agencies comply with State laws and polices regarding issues such as how and when to investigate reports of child abuse, the prosecution of alleged abusers, and the resolution of child custody and visitation disputes.
+The SLO is responsible for ensuring that agencies comply with State laws and polices regarding issues such as how and when to investigate reports of child abuse, the prosecution of those who have sexually abused, and the resolution of child custody and visitation disputes.
 It is best to contact the SLO only after you have tried other ways of resolving the problem (like a Complaints Office).
-If you need to take your concerns to this level, contact information for your State’s SLO is available the Child Welfare Information Gateway Link.
+If you need to take your concerns to this level, contact information for your State’s SLO is available on the Child Welfare Information Gateway Link.